 Triple Sec Alcohol Replacements

 As you can tell by its blurry origins, there are many ways to enjoy triple sec.
-Since it is defined as an orange-flavored liqueur, you can find many alternatives for the alcohol.
+Since it is defined as an orange-flavored liqueur, you can find many alternatives.
 Blue curacao, Cointreau, dry curacao, Aurum, and Grand Marnier all work as substitutes.
 However, it should be noted that they all might have a slight difference in color and taste.

 Curacao is the most common substitute, also labeled as an orange-flavored liqueur.
 It can come as clear or in many different colors but will taste the same regardless.
 While the original curacao used oranges from the island of Curacao, now the oranges are sourced from many different places.